 6 Feet of Wall Space

-We started with our Lonny Storage bench which has three drawers, three cabinets, and three cubbies for shoes, leashes, toys, arts and crafts, or sports equipment.
+We started with our Alcott Entry Cabinets which has three drawers, three cabinets, and three cubbies for shoes, leashes, toys, arts and crafts, or sports equipment.
 The center storage cabinets feature three double hooks to conceal jackets and backpacks.
 This is a great place to keep anything that maybe you don’t need every day, but you want to keep handy.
 We love this concealed storage because there’s a place for everything.

 3 Feet of Wall Space